A Step by Step Guide to Evil Twin Attack

 Type in terminal:

-apt-get install isc-dhcp-server -y
+apt-get update apt-get install isc-dhcp-server -y

 This will update the cache and install latest version of dhcp server in your Kali Linux box.